jesse-viola/Starter_Template_Fastapi_Angular_Docker_Compose/README.md

 # Starter_Template_Fastapi_Angular_Docker_Compose

-This project is a template for a full-stack application using Python (FastAPI) for the backend and Angular for the frontend.
+This project is a template for a full-stack application using Java 21 Spring Boot for the backend and Angular for the frontend.
 It is containerized using Docker and Docker Compose for easy deployment and management.

 ## Prerequisites